Accept the one whose faith is weak, without quarreling over disputable matters.Romans 14:1 NIV

 The thing about disputable matters is that there is no clear-cut right or wrong concerning them.
 The Scripture does not address them directly.
 And we can potentially take either side with a clear conscious.

 While it is probably OK to discuss these matters among ourselves.
 We should not argue and fight about them.
-And, especially, don’t pass judgement over another who does not hold to your position.
+And, especially, don’t pass judgment over another who does not hold to your position.
 Especially a brother or sister in the Lord who is new to the faith or not well grounded.
 Rather than arguing about disputed matters, choose instead to love and nurture them in the faith.
 Work at lifting up rather than tearing down.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.